How to Replace a Pool Light Bulb Without Draining the Water?

 Quick Answer

 Short Answer Yes, you can replace a pool light without draining the water.
-Most pool lights are designed to be removed from the deck side, with enough cord slack (typically 4-6 feet) coiled behind the fixture to pull it onto the dry deck for bulb replacement.
-Likely Causes Burned-out bulb (most comm
+Most large niche fixtures are removed from the deck side, with enough cord slack (typically 4-6 feet) coiled behind the fixture to pull it onto the dry deck.
+Note that nicheless LEDs (e.g. Pentair MicroBrite) are sealed, non-serviceable units with no service loop — you replace the whole light, not the bulb.
+Likely Causes: burned-out bulb (most common), a failed gasket, or a corroded socket or wiring.

 Short Answer